Criticism of Islamism: Historical necessity

 Critics also suggest that the early combination of religion and state in Muslim society may have been a product of its creation in the stateless world of Arab society where Muslims needed a state to protect themselves, rather than the timeless essence of Islam.

 Christianity was based within the "massive and enduring" Roman Empire.
 The Hebrews had "ethnic bonds before becoming Jews."
 But unlike these other Abrahamic religions, "the Muslims depended on their religion to provide them with an authority and an identity."

 Mohammad founded a religious community ex nihilo.
 He lived in western Arabia, a stateless region where tribal affiliations dominated all of public life.
 A tribe protected its members (by threatening to take revenge for them), and it provided social bonds, economic opportunities, as well as political enfranchisement.
 An individual lacking tribal ties had no standing: he could be robbed, raped, and killed with impunity.
-If Muhammad was to attract tribesmen to join his movement, he had to provide them with an affiliation no less powerful than the tribe they had left behind".
+If Muhammad was to attract tribesmen to join his movement, he had to provide them with an affiliation no less powerful than the tribe they had left behind.

+Historical lack of governmental system

+Jebran Chamieh also argues that while it is true Muhammad exercised the executive power, commanded armies, controlled the finances and revenues, made legal judgements, he created no organized system for these functions.

+Chamieh also points out that this practice (or lack thereof) was followed by the Rashidun caliphate, who never established a "police force to keep law and order".
+When "the rebels attacked Caliph Othman in his house and assassinated him, no security measures were available to protect him.
+The caliphs did not establish an administration, a fiscal system, or a budget ...
+In the conquered lands, they retained the previous Byzantine and Persian administrative systems and kept the local employees to administer the country."

+Dissenting from the orthodoxy that the Quran, Muhammad or the Rashidun had much to say about governance (or that Shura is a "pillar of Islam"), are some Islamic Modernists.